-- i) The head-to-head competition, referred to as The Duel, is a parallel demonstration of two team's cubes.
-There will be no physical interaction between teams or their cubes during The Duel. - ii) An area where The Duel occurs will be designated and clearly labeled as "The Arena." - iii) Anyone in The Arena must be authorized to enter by the competition staff and wear appropriate PPE. - iv) During the duel, the team must not interact with their cube in anyway after startup procedures are complete.
+- i) The 2025 competition will focus solely on the performance of each team's individual cube. - ii) An area where The Run occurs will be designated and clearly labeled as "The Arena." - iii) Anyone in The Arena must be authorized to enter by the competition staff and wear appropriate PPE. - iv) Each team will have two separate runs as dictated by the problem statement during which they will process the challenge input and generate product.
+Student teams will be given a set amount of time between runs to make any necessary modifications to their cube. - v) Both attempts will be considered in scoring. - vi) During each run, the team must not interact with their cube in any way after startup procedures are complete.